besseddrest/tic-tac-toe/README.md

 # Tic Tac Toe Board
-This is a Tic Tac Toe Board, coded in ReactJS.
-This uses Node & Gulp.
+This is a Tic Tac Toe Board, coded in React.

-Click the '+' icon at the bottom right to create a new game.
+The stylesheet is in Sass, using BEM (Block Element Modifier) methodology.

+To try this out, clone this repo, run `npm install` and run locally with `gulp`